MECHANICAL TELEVISION LINK INDEX

 Yes!
 Circuits can now evolve just as organic lifeforms do.
 Explains

-potential for sentient circuits.
+sentient circuits.
 TV may eventually obtain

 brightness control that works!